LukeRP/Automate-the-Boring/README.md

   1. Name: "Phone Number and Email Address Extractor"
       File: pyperclip-regex.py
       My Tweaks: adding an automatic web-scraping method, and encapsulating all of the functionality inside of a class.

+Chapter 8 Projects:

+  1. Name: "Generating Random Quiz Files"
+      File: quiz_gen.py
+      My Tweaks: checking for the maximum number of unique quizzes, ensuring the quizzes are actually random, and replacing the           string formatting %'s with .format().